AdobeDocs/commerce-cloud-service.en/help/user/monitor/performance.md

 Using this page to test a build.

-## Adobe Managed Alerts
+## Managed Alerts

-Adobe provides the Managed Alerts for Magento Commerce alert policy to track performance metrics.
+The Managed Alerts policy tracks performance metrics.
 Based on industry best practices, the policy includes a collection of alerts that set thresholds to trigger warning and critical notifications when site infrastructure or application issues affect performance.